chabdullah/chabdullah/README.md

 ### ⚡ Job related skills:
 - Agile, Microservices, Clean Architecture
 - Good knowledge of object-oriented programming.
-Philosophy implemented in different languages such as Java, Python and C#.
+Philosophy implemented in different languages such as .Net, Python and Java.
 - Implementation of different Desktop, Mobile and Web projects.